oscoDOTblog/webxrhackathon_2023_workshop/README.md

 ## Step 1.
 Preparing for production

-To a production build, run this under web folder
+To a production build, run this under `web/` folder

 ```
 npm run build